-I really had fun with this one and I think it's close to the best BBQ Beef Burger recipe for the grilll that I've made in a long time.
+I really had fun with this one and I think it's closest to being the best BBQ Beef Burger recipe that I've made for the grill in very a long time.

 It's made with 100% medium ground beef to get just the right fat content to keep the burger moist.